 If a claim for Critical Illness Extra is accepted, you won't be able to make a claim for your life insurance and your policy will end.
-This doesn't apply to claims covered under 'Additional cover included with Critical Illness Extra' and 'Children's Critical Illness Cover' and 'Children's Critical Illness Extra'.
+This doesn't apply to claims covered under 'Additional cover included with Critical Illness Extra'.